 5) You dislike rules, norms and the status-quo: If you don't, you have an internal constrain to be creative.
 Conversely, people who are passionately opposed to authority figures and who question the status-quo will tend to be more naturally predisposed to innovation - because they have a bigger incentive to do things differently (if you are happy with the way things are, then why bother doing things differently?).
 Put simply, conformity inhibits creativity, whereas nonconfirmity promotes it.
 At the same time, you cannot be a total counterconformist because you will just end up doing the opposite of what most people do (which is not creative either).

-If you'd like to find out more about your potential for innovation, take part in our latest study and get instant feedback!
+If you'd like to find out more about your own personality, take part in our latest study here